rytisss/RoadPavementSegmentation/README.md

   *  ResUNet with Atrous Spatial Pyramid Pooling and Attention Gates
   *  ResUNet with Atrous Spatial Pyramid Pooling ("Waterfall" connections) and Attention Gates

 :warning: It is not all!
-Feel free to make your own configuration using neural network block, defined in 'models/layers.py' file .
+Feel free to make your own configuration using neural network block, defined in 'models/layers.py' :snake: file .
 You may find even more architectural solutions in the code than we mentioned :point_up: :eyes: :point_up:.

 ## Baseline model:
 <img src="https://github.com/rytisss/RoadPavementSegmentation/blob/master/res/UNet4.png" width="900"/>